Iman-ElGanzoury/udacity-ab-test-project/README.md

-# E-commerce A/B test
+# E-commerce A/B Test

 This is a one-tailed A/B test done for an online shop, in order to find out whether their new webpage results in more visitors buying their products.
-There is also a regression model to examine whether the type of webpage can predict user behavior.
+There is also a regression model to examine whether the type of webpage and the country of the visitor can predict user behavior.

 ## Table of Contents